Crime drop: Abortion

-The legalized abortion and crime effect popularized by Freakonomics coauthor Steven Levitt posits that the drop in violent crime in the United States correlates with the legalization of abortion in the Supreme Court ruling on Roe v Wade in 1973, due to fewer children being born to parents who were unwilling or unable to care for them.
+Freakonomics coauthor Steven Levitt posited that the drop in violent crime in the United States correlates with the legalization of abortion in the Supreme Court ruling on Roe v.
+Wade in 1973, due to fewer children being born to parents who were unwilling or unable to care for them.
 Therefore, the theory argues that with fewer children being affected by 'broken homes' the effect was to produce more well adjusted children and when they matured, they wouldn't cause as much crime.
-However, this theory neglects to explain the falling crime rates in countries around the world during the same time period that had no association with abortion measures.
+However, there is also research which disputes this theory.

 Drug use and demand

 Alfred Blumstein argues that part of the drop in the United States' violent crime rate is due to declining demand for crack cocaine.
 A 2014 report by the Home Office stated that changes in demand for illegal drugs (specifically, heroin) were a major contributor to the crime drop in the United Kingdom.

 Economic factors

 The mainstream view among criminologists is that unemployment and poverty are strongly related to crime, because a decrease in opportunities for legal employment, in theory, should increase the frequency of illegal employment.
 Multiple studies of the United States, for example, have found that the improvement of the American economy coincided with a drop in crime throughout the 1990s.
 A 2015 Brennan Center for Justice report, however, estimated that no more than 5 percent of the 1990s crime drop in the United States was attributable to changes in unemployment.
 The view that higher unemployment rates cause higher crime rates has also been challenged by the fact that the United States crime rate reached a 40-year low in 2010, despite America's lagging economy.